shirok/Gauche-makiki/README.md

     (define-http-handler REGEXP PROC)

+Or, handlers can be added procedurally using `add-http-handler`:

+    (add-http-handler!
+REGEXP PROC)

 For each incoming request, the server matches its path of the request uri against `REGEXP`, and if it matches, the server calls `PROC` with two arguments.